Eckerman-ia/adarkroom-0cooldowns/README.md

 A Dark Room
 ===========
-> "awake. head throbbing. vision blurry. come light the fire."
+> "awake. head throbbing. vision blurry. come light the fire.
+IT IMMEDIATELY GOES OUT."

-a minimalist text adventure game for your browser
+a minimalist text ~~adventure game~~ living hell for your browser.

 [Click to play](http://adarkroom.doublespeakgames.com)